dragonfly-science/dragonfly-website/content/what-we-do/upskilling-your-team/content.md

   We enjoy transferring our skills.
 We work openly with clients, and enjoy transferring our skills to the teams we work with.
 We help people develop efficient processes for carrying out high quality, reliable analysis.
 author:
   - people/thompson-finlay/content.md
 teaserTitle: Upskilling your team
 teaserIntro: >
   We're not about keeping everything to ourselves.
 Our style is to get things set up right, walk alongside as long as you need us, and be there to help with the tricky stuff.
-teaserCTAdescriptor: See why people like to work with us
 teaserCTAbutton: Read more
 teaserAnchorId: capability
+teaserAlt: /what-we-do/upskilling-your-team/teaser.png
 banner: /images/whatwedo_header.jpg
 sortorder: 4
 tiles: